ThomasLo7/mini-mercado-app/README.md

 # 🛒 Mini Market

 A simple shopping cart app built with **React + Tailwind CSS**.
 Users can add products, modify quantities, get discounts, and their cart is saved persistently using **localStorage**.
-This project is my first project as software developer, and i'm open to get feedback.
+This project is my first project as software developer student, and i'm open to get feedback.

 ## 🚀 Features